-Summer Learning, traditionally known as "summer school" was thought of as a requirement for students making up for failing a class during the school year and used "drill and kill" style remedial work.
-21st CCLC brings awareness that summer learning brings a rich and engaging opportunities to maximize summer learning by providing high-quality summer programs that include both academic and enrichment activities.
+Summer Learning, traditionally known as "summer school" brings rich and engaging opportunities to maximize summer learning by providing high-quality summer programs that include both academic and enrichment activities.
 This blend of activities can reduce summer learning loss in a captivating and engaging way.